Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 - You should use a clean towel to pat dry.

-- Mix manuka honey with cinnamon.
+- Mix manuka products with cinnamon.
 Apply a thin layer of this mixture on your face.

 - Leave it on your face for 20 minutes.
 Gently wipe off and rinse with cold water to close your facial pores.